My Plantiful Cooking

 Helpful tips

-• If you have extra time, chill wakame salad for around 30 minutes before serving.
-The flavor will better develop, and this salad is traditionally eaten cold!
+• Chill salad before serving - If you have extra time, chill the wakame salad for about 30 minutes before serving.
+This will help the flavor develop.
+Additionally, seaweed salad is traditionally eaten cold!

 Nutrition